But there’s just one problem: You’re having a hard time getting it to do what you want it to do.

 - Summarize the content above

-- Write an [tone of voice] summary about the content above
+- Write an [tone of voice] summary of the content above

 - Condense the above to a [tone of voice] message